GRamasike/Mini-Project-One-Property24-Data-Engineering/README.md

 # 📌 Property 24 SQL Mini Project <br> Task Overview Data Engineering

 # 🏘️ Project Background
 This project focuses on exploring and analysing a large residential property dataset using SQL.
-The dataset simulates a real estate platform similar to Property21, containing approximately 100 000 property records across all nine provinces of South Africa.<br>
+The dataset simulates a real estate platform similar to Property24, containing approximately 100,000 property records across all nine provinces of South Africa.<br
+                                                                                                                                                                                                                                                                  >

-The goal of this project is to practice data exploration and querying using SQL without modifying the dataset.
+The goal of this project is to practise data exploration and querying using SQL without modifying the dataset — mirroring a real-world data engineering constraint where analysts work with read-only production data.

 # 📁 Dataset
 - Property prices